nsc9605/Responsive-Portfolio/README.md

 ## Description

-This is a professional portfolio displaying information about me, projects I have completed with description, deployed link and link to GitHub Repo as well.
-Included is a recent headshot as well as some background information about me.
+This is a professional portfolio displaying information about me, projects I have completed with description, deployed link and link to GitHub Repository as well.
+Included is a recent photograph as well as some background information about me.
 This page is user friendly and when you click one of the links in the navigation, it scrolls to each corresponding section.

 :round_pushpin: [Click here to view deployed page!](https://nsc9605.github.io/Responsive-Portfolio/) :round_pushpin: